periph/cmd/README.md

 - [periph-smoketest](periph-smoketest): Runs one of the smoke test for the drivers.
 The smoke test differs from unit tests as they require real hardware to confirm that the driver being tested works.
+- [videosink](videosink): Demonstrates how to provide display contents to HTTP clients.

 ## Troubleshooting